 Let's first carry out the reaction at a lower temperature so that both processes are irreversible and no equilibrium is reached.
 Since B forms faster than C, B is the major product.
-It doesn't matter that C is more stable than B, because the two are not in equilibrium.
-The product of an irreversible reaction depends only on relative rates, not on product stability.
-Such reactions are said to be under kinetic control.
+It doesn't matter that C is more stable than B, because the two the intramolecular Diels-Alder reaction of a triene, in which the diene and dienophile components are within the same molecule.